 I’m so honored to share with you a Q&A with St. Clair Detrick-Jules, award-winning filmmaker and photographer.
-Her new book, Dear Khloe, comes out later this summer but you get a sneak peek into this beautiful masterpiece right now!
+Her new book, My Beautiful Black Hair comes out Fall 2021 but you get a sneak peek into this beautiful masterpiece right now!

 Meet St. Clair

 St. Clair Detrick-Jules is a filmmaker, photographer, and activist.
 Her father is Afro-Caribbean and her mom is American, and she was born and raised in Washington, DC.
 St. Clair graduated from Brown University with a degree in French and Francophone Studies in 2017.

 Check out the beautiful trailer for My Beautiful Black Hair (Formally title Dear Khloe) below showing off all of St. Clair’s skills!

 Becca: For those who aren’t familiar with your work (yet!) can you share a bit about what you do?

 St. Clair I think everyone has a role to play in making the world a better place: some go out in the streets to protest injustices, some run for office, some become teachers and counselors… and I make art.

 I believe that art has the power to change people’s minds, to make them see the humanity in everyone —not just those who look like them.
 Art allows us to dream, to imagine a world in which everyone is equal and liberation is abundant—and then encourage us to make that dream a reality.